Kitura/Swift-Kuery-SQLite/README.md

 db.connect(onCompletion: (QueryError?) -> ())
 ```

 You now have a connection that can be used to execute SQL queries created using Swift-Kuery.
-View the [Kuery](https://github.com/IBM-Swift/Swift-Kuery) documentation for more information.
+View the [Kuery](https://github.com/IBM-Swift/Swift-Kuery) documentation for more information, or see the [Database Connectivity with Kuery](https://nocturnalsolutions.gitbooks.io/kitura-book/content/5-kuery.html) chapter of the *[Kitura Until Dawn](https://www.gitbook.com/book/nocturnalsolutions/kitura-book)* guidebook/tutorial.

 ## License
 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).